Introduction: MAKE YOUR OWN PH AND SALINITY MONITORING SYSTEM WITH LED INDICATORS

 The 220Ω resistors limit the current to the LEDs, preventing them from blowing out.

-The Inline Voltage Isolator isolates the pH circuit from the salinity circuit, thus protecting it from any electrical interference (noise) that may originate from the salinity sensor.
-For more information on isolators refer to this LINK.
+The Inline Voltage Isolator isolates the pH circuit from the salinity circuit, thus protecting it from any electrical interference (noise) that may originate from the salinity sensor or other electronics in the system.

 Step 3: LOAD PROGRAM ONTO ARDUINO